 Click logo above to close this window and return to the home page.

-You have found 104 document(s).
+You have found 118 document(s) after clicking the search option in a hot topic entry.
 Starting with the documents most recently added to the site, the list shows the

 Type of document, year first published, the Title (click to see the document or abstract), the size and type of file, and a brief description.
 Use the page selectors at the bottom to scroll through the list.
 Remember we only stock documents from Drug and Alcohol Findings itself or abstracts of other documents particularly relevant to drug or alcohol interventions in the United Kingdom.
 Though the links in the PDF files have been updated and tested, the written

 content remains as published; written contact details and web addresses may be out of date.

 If you have not found what you want you could: